Timendus/thumby-silicon8/README.md

 auto-detect the right interpreter type.
 This doesn't always correctly identify SCHIP and XO-CHIP programs when they do rely on quirks for those platforms, but don't use any of the features of those platforms.
-You can easily work around this issue by specifying the interpreter type explicitly.
+You can easily work around this issue by specifying the interpreter type explicitly in the JSON config file that corresponds to your wrongly detected ROM.